dyarawilliams/100-days-of-code/r1-log.md

 ### R1D9
 Watched a video on Responsive Web Design - HTML & CSS on freeCodeCamp youtube channel.
 Made some changes to the previous site I've been working on for the past few days.

+### R1D10
+Began lesson on CSS Flexbox on freeCodeCamp.
+Working on different layouts that can be done with the display property.